Crowns And Bridges

-Dental crowns are fixed to the outer surface of the tooth to restore shape, strength, function and appearance.
+Dental Crown & Bridges fixes outer surface of the tooth to restore shape, strength, function and appearance.
 They encase a tooth that has been badly damaged or decayed and are cemented on to the surface of the teeth.
 Since dental crowns cover the entire visible aspect of a tooth, a dental crown itself becomes the tooth’s new outer surface.
 Crowns can be made out of porcelain, zirconia (a very hard ceramic), metal (a gold or other metal alloy), or a combination of both.

 What are dental crowns made from?

 Crowns can be made from a variety of materials.
 They can be made from plastic, ceramic or metal alloys.
 A combination of metal and ceramic is also possible to maximise strength and simulate the appearance of natural teeth.

 Gaps left by missing teeth eventually cause the remaining teeth to rotate or shift into the empty spaces, which may result in a bad bite.
 Dental bridges offer the best means of improving smiles by filling in gaps or replacing missing teeth.

 Missing teeth can cause a change in occlusion (bite), shifting of the teeth, Temporomandibular joint disorder (TMJ), speech impediments, an increased risk for periodontal disease and a greater chance of tooth decay.